Milgram experiment: Results

 The original Simulated Shock Generator and Event Recorder, or shock box, is located in the Archives of the History of American Psychology.

 Milgram, and other psychologists, subsequently later performed variations of the experiment throughout the world, with similar results.
 Milgram later investigated the effect of the experiment's locale on obedience levels by using an unregistered, backstreet office in a bustling city, in contrast to the respectable environment of Yale University.
 The level of obedience dropped from 65% to 47%, suggesting that scientific credibility could very well play a larger role than just authority.
 A more telling variable was the proximity of the learner to the teacher: when they were together in the same room, obedience level dropped to 40%.
 Another variation tested the subjects' willingness to cooperate when part of a larger group.

 Thomas Blass of the University of Maryland, Baltimore County performed a meta-analysis on the results of repeated performances of the experiment.
 He found that while the percentage of participants who are prepared to inflict fatal voltages ranged from 28% to 91%, there was no significant trend over time and the average percentage for US studies (61%) was close to the one for non-US studies (66%).

 The participants who refused to administer the final shocks neither insisted that the experiment be terminated, nor left the room to check the health of the victim as per Milgram's notes.

 Milgram created a documentary film titled Obedience showing the experiment and its results.
-He also produced a series of five social psychology films, some of which dealt with his experiments.
+He also produced a series of five additional social psychology films, some of which dealt with his experiments.